Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Introduction

 These two threads of the review are woven in Secs.~\ref{sec:systematics} and~\ref{sec:interpretation} into discussions of the main challenges arising from systematic uncertainties, and into discussions of current interpretations and combinations of the data, respectively.
 In particular, in Sec.~\ref{sec:systematics} we provide an extended analysis of the main sources of systematic uncertainty in the LFUV measurements, and the prospects to control them in the future down to the percent level.
 This will be essential for establishing a conclusive tension with the Standard Model.
 We examine key challenges in computation, the modeling of $b$-hadron semileptonic decays in signal and background modes, and estimations of other important backgrounds.
 We also point out the potential sensitivity of $\RDx$ analyses to the assumptions used for the \BDsstaunu branching fractions (Sec.~\ref{sec:syst:dss_bf}), which are presently overestimated compared to SM predictions.

 Section~\ref{sec:interpretation} begins by examining the $\RDx$ results and other SM tensions for different light-lepton normalization modes or isospin channels, before turning to revisit entirely the world average combinations of the $\RDx$ ratios.
-We specifically analyze the sensitivity of these combinations to the treatment of the correlation structure assigned to the uncertainties from \BDssellnu decays across different measurements, and show they may vary the degree of their current $\sim 3\sigma$ tension with the SM over approximately a $1\sigma$ range.
+We specifically analyze the sensitivity of these combinations to the treatment of the correlation structure assigned to the uncertainties from \BDssellnu decays across different measurements, and show they may vary the degree of their current $\sim3\sigma$ tension with the SM over approximately a $1\sigma$ range.
 As an illustration, incorporating such correlations as a free fit parameter in the combination, we show that the resulting $\RDx$ world averages would feature a tension of $3.6$ standard deviations with respect to the SM.
 This is $0.5\sigma$ higher than the current world average~\cite{Amhis:2019ckw}.
 We further explore a comparison of inclusive versus exclusive measurements; caveats and challenges in establishing NP interpretations of the current $\RDx$ anomalies; and possible connections to anomalies in neutral current rare $B$ decays.

-Beyond the current state-of-the-art, in Sec.~\ref{sec:outlook} we proceed to explore the power of future LFUV ratio measurements for a variety of hadronic states, taking into account the discussed prospects for the evolution of the systematic uncertainties and the data samples that LHCb and Belle~II are expected to collect over the next two decades (Sec.~\ref{sec:outlook:ratios}).
+Beyond the current state of the art, in Sec.~\ref{sec:outlook} we proceed to explore the power of future LFUV ratio measurements for a variety of hadronic states, taking into account the discussed prospects for the evolution of the systematic uncertainties and the data samples that LHCb and Belle~II are expected to collect over the next two decades (Sec.~\ref{sec:outlook:ratios}).
 The power of future analyses to exploit full differential information is briefly explored (Sec.~\ref{sec:outlook:distributions}), as well as the role of proposed future colliders (Sec.~\ref{sec:outlook:future_colliders}).

 \rDs{r^*} \rD{r} \SR{S\!R} \SL{S\!L} \VR{V\!R} \VL{V\!L}